Pakistan flood-borne diseases could get 'out of control' as deaths rise | Science-Environment

 - Pakistan

-Gerida Birukila, the UNICEF Pakistan Chief field Officer in southwestern Balochistan province, described the situation "utterly heartbreaking."
-The children were surrounded by pools of stagnant water poisoned with fertilizers and faeces and swarming with diseases and viruses, sometimes meters away from where they sleep, she told a news briefing in Geneva on Tuesday, according to a statement.
+Gerida Birukila, the UNICEF Pakistan Chief Field Officer in southwestern Balochistan province, described the situation "utterly heartbreaking."
+The children are surrounded by pools of stagnant water poisoned with fertilizers and faeces and swarming with diseases and viruses, sometimes meters (feet) away from where they sleep, she told a news briefing in Geneva on Tuesday, according to a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)